-Was it the technology, processes or people that got us safely to the ground?
+Was it the technology, processes, or people that got us safely to the ground?
 It was all three.
 And so it goes with Learning and Talent Management Systems (LTMS).
-It is not just the technology.
+It is not just technology.
 Sometimes the problem is your process and sometimes it is that your people have not been trained properly.
-The core idea of people, process and technology working together must be at the forefront of your thought process when running an LTMS.
+The core idea of people, process, and technology working together must be at the forefront of your thought process when running an LTMS.

 Typically, when we get started with a new client and we look at their existing LTMS, the client’s first impulse is to throw away their system and get a new one.
 They want one that works and does what they need it to do.
 But are we sure it’s the technology that isn’t working?
 How do we know?

-Let’s start by evaluating the real business drivers, evaluating your people development needs, and mapping business processes to your existing technology.
+Let’s start by evaluating the real business drivers, evaluating your people development needs, and mapping the business process to your existing technology.
 If we can do that first, then we might find that tweaking your processes and updating your existing LTMS configurations will save tens of thousands of dollars and prevent the headache of purchasing and implementing a new system.
 Before we amputate your broken leg, why don’t we try to fix it first?

 What is it that makes us think that throwing it all away would be easier?
 I am guilty of that myself.
 Sometimes it just feels easier to start over.
 The truth is most of the time it is easier to fix what you have than start from scratch.

 Occasionally we do have clients where technology is the issue.
 A few years ago, we were working with a company that had an LTMS which was 8 years old.
 The company that built the system was no longer in business and the LTMS had not been updated in 4 years.
-There was no fixing this system, so the right decision was to rip and replace.
+There was no fixing this system, so the right decision was to rip and replace it.
 Yet we find this is the oddball, the rare occurrence.